-6.14.
-HIV-1 Virologic Failure
+6.12.
+Virologic Failure

-HIV-1 virologic failure is defined as confirmed virologic rebound or HIV-1 RNA ≥ 50 copies/mL at study drug discontinuation, Week 48, or 96.
+Virologic failure is defined as virologic rebound or having HIV-1 RNA ≥ 50 copies/mL at study drug discontinuation, Week 48, Week 96, Week 144, Week 48 OL or Week 96 OL.

-6.14.1.
-Management of HIV-1 Virologic Rebound
+6.12.1.
+Management of Virologic Rebound

-Subjects who meet the criteria listed below will be considered to have HIV-1 virologic rebound:
+Subjects who meet the criteria listed below will be considered to have virologic rebound:

-- At any visit, after achieving HIV-1 RNA < 50 copies/mL, a rebound in HIV-1 RNA ≥ 50 copies/mL, which is subsequently confirmed at the following scheduled or unscheduled visit; OR - At any visit, $a > 1 \log{10}$ increase in HIV-1 RNA from the nadir which is subsequently confirmed at the following scheduled or unscheduled visit
+- At any visit, after achieving HIV-1 RNA < 50 copies/mL, a rebound in HIV-1 RNA ≥ 50 copies/mL, which is subsequently confirmed at the following scheduled or unscheduled visit: OR - At any visit, $a > 1 \log{10}$ increase in HIV-1 RNA from the nadir which is subsequently confirmed at the following scheduled or unscheduled visit

-At any visit after achieving HIV-1 RNA < 50 copies/mL, if the HIV-1 RNA is \geq 50 and < 200 copies/mL, a reflex HIV-1 RNA repeat test will be conducted on stored plasma if available.
-If the repeat result is < 50 copies/mL, no further action is required.
-If the repeat result is \geq 50 copies/mL subjects will be asked to return to the clinic for a scheduled or unscheduled blood draw (2 to 3 weeks after the date of the original test that resulted in HIV-1 RNA virologic rebound) for confirmation of virologic rebound.
+Following the unconfirmed virologic rebound, subjects will be asked to return to the clinic for a scheduled or unscheduled blood draw (2 to 3 weeks after the date of the original test that resulted in HIV-1 RNA virologic rebound) for confirmation of virologic rebound.
 If virologic rebound is confirmed at the scheduled or unscheduled visit and the HIV-1 RNA is \geq 200 copies/mL, the blood sample from the confirmation visit will be the primary sample used for HIV-1 genotypic and phenotypic testing.

-All subjects with post-baseline resistance analyses will also be analyzed for their HIV-1 RT, PR, and IN genotypes and phenotypes from stored baseline samples.
+Subjects with documented non-adherence within 72 hours of the visit may not be tested for resistance.
 After a subject's first post-baseline resistance test, additional testing will be conducted on a case-by-case basis.
 Any subject may be discontinued at Investigator's discretion or per local treatment guidelines.

-If no HIV-1 resistance is detected from the genotype or phenotype, the subject may remain on study drugs and a repeat HIV-1 RNA should be performed (2 to 3 weeks after date of test with HIV-1 RNA \geq 50 copies/mL).
+If no resistance is detected from the genotype or phenotype, the subject may remain on study drugs and a repeat HIV-1 RNA should be repeated (2 to 3 weeks after date of test with HIV-1 RNA \geq 50 copies/mL).
 Investigators should carefully evaluate the benefits and risks of remaining on study drug for each individual subject and document this assessment in the on-site medical record.

 Subjects who are noncompliant on an ongoing basis will be considered for discontinuation per the Investigator's discretion or local treatment guidelines.
-Investigators who opt to discontinue study drugs for an individual subject must discuss with the Medical Monitor prior to study drug discontinuation.
+Investigators who opt to discontinue study drugs for an individual subject must discuss with the Medical Monitor prior to study drug discontinuation